cadet/CADET-Core/BUILD-WINDOWS.md

 * Optional: Git
 * Optional but not generally recommended*: Intel OneAPI TBB

-*For most use-cases it is more efficient to parallelize by running multiple CADET simulations instead of parallelizing within one CADET simulation.
-Including the parallelization code in CADET can lead to performance losses, even if parallelization within CADET is not used.
+*For most use-cases it is more efficient to parallelize by running multiple CADET-Core simulations instead of parallelizing within one CADET-Core simulation.
+Including the parallelization code in CADET-Core can lead to performance losses, even if parallelization within CADET-Core is not used.
 Therefore, we recommend not including the parallelization library TBB unless you know your simulations are large enough to benefit from it.

 Assumed directory structure:

 <pre>
-|- CADET
+|- CADET-Core
 |    - src
 |    - include
 |    - [...]